anna099/hegel/1-introduction.md

 Part of what makes Hegel's work so intimidating is its insistence on systematicity.
-The *Phenomenology* alone is an incredibly systematic work, making its way rigorously from the most basic form of consciousness, to the sophistications of religion and politics.
-But the *Phenomenology* itself is only an *introduction* to Hegel's larger system of science as a whole ... where does this insistence on systematic philosophy come from?
+The *Phenomenology* alone is an incredibly systematic work, making its way rigorously from the most basic form of consciousness to the sophistications of religion and politics.
+And yet the *Phenomenology* itself is only an *introduction* to Hegel's larger system of science as a whole ... where does this insistence on systematic philosophy come from?
 The answer is found in the context of German philosophy in which Hegel's work came about, and helps us to understand the function of the *Phenomenology*.

 #### Friedrich Heinrich Jacobi {#jacobi}